Neuropathies from Antibiotics? What Your Doctor Isn’t Saying.

 - Change in position sense of the body

-According to national institute of health (NIH), 20 million Americans (almost 1 in every 15) are affected by peripheral neuropathy.
+According to national institute of health (NIH), 20 million Americans (almost 1 in every 15) are affected by peripheral neuropathy and may be a part of the constellation of symptoms that people with Benign Fasciculation Syndrome often get.
 Certainly, not all of these cases are caused by the Fluoroquinolones, and there are a variety of causes, such as:

-There are also cases where the cause of peripheral neuropathy has never been identified.
+There are also cases where the cause of peripheral neuropathy has never been identified, or they get identified as the autoimmune disease called Guillian-Barre Syndrome.
+Even though Guillian-Barre is known to be caused by the Fluoroquinolones, most doctors will still not make the connection between them, leaving people wondering how they could have contracted this serious disease 6.
 Since millions of people receive Fluoroquinolones every year, and doctors are known to be unfamiliar with the adverse effects of these drugs, it ‘begs the question’ of how many of these cases of Peripheral neuropathy from unknown causes are caused by the Fluoroquinolones.

 Fluoroquinolones, including levofloxacin, have rarely been